nmlgc/ReC98/CONTRIBUTING.md

 * Documenting function comments exclusively go into C/C++ header files, right above the corresponding function prototype, *not* into ASM slices.

-* Newly found function prototypes, `struc`ts, and "sequence of numeric equate" enums defined in ASM land should immediately be reflected in a header file in C/C++ land, with the correct types and calling conventions.
+* Newly named symbols in ASM land (functions, global variables, `struc`ts, and "sequence of numeric equate" enums) should immediately be reflected in C/C++ land, with the correct types and calling conventions.
+Typically, these definitions would go into header files, but they can stay in .c/.cpp files if they aren't part of a public interface, i.e., not used by unrelated functions.

 * Try moving repeated sections of code into a separate `inline` function before grabbing the `#define` hammer.
 Turbo C++ will generally inline